jdat82/nuborn/README.md

  * `grunt-devtools` to stay in the browser
  * `grunt-jsduck` to generate javascript documentation (sencha docs style)

 Most of grunt tasks have one target per platform.
-You can easily add or remove platforms by adding/removing targets in each task configuration and declaring them in platforms configuration.
+You can easily add or remove platforms by adding/removing targets in each task configuration and declaring them under platforms.

 Finding dependencies automatically
 ----------------------------------